Management consulting: History

 A period of significant growth in the early 1980s was driven by demand for strategy and organization consultancies.
 The wave of growth in the 1990s was driven by both strategy and information technology advice.
 In the second half of the 1980s, the big accounting firms entered the IT consulting segment.
 The then Big Eight, now Big Four, accounting firms (PricewaterhouseCoopers, KPMG, Ernst & Young and Deloitte Touche Tohmatsu) had always offered advice in addition to their traditional services, but after the late 1980s these activities became increasingly important in relation to the maturing market of accounting and auditing.
 By the mid-1990s these firms had outgrown those service providers focusing on corporate strategy and organization.
 While three of the Big Four legally divided the different service lines after the Enron scandal and the ensuing breakdown of Arthur Andersen, they are now back in the consulting business.
 In 2000, Andersen Consulting broke off from Arthur Andersen and announced their new name Accenture.
 The name change was effective starting January 1, 2001, and Accenture is currently the largest consulting firm in the world in employee headcount.
 They are publicly traded on the NYSE with ticker ACN.

-The industry stagnated in 2001 before recovering after 2003 and then enjoying a period of sustained double-digit annual revenue growth until the financial crisis of 2007–2008.
-As financial services and government were two of the largest spenders on consulting services, the financial crash and the resulting public sector austerity drives hit consulting revenues hard.
+The industry stagnated in 2001 before recovering after 2003 and then enjoying a period of sustained double-digit annual revenue growth until the 2008 financial crisis.
+As financial services and government were two of the largest spenders on consulting services, the 2008 financial crisis and the resulting public sector austerity drives hit consulting revenues hard.
 In some markets such as the UK there was a recession in the consulting industry, something which had never happened before or since.
 There has been a gradual recovery in the consulting industry's growth rate in the intervening years, with a current trend towards a clearer segmentation of management consulting firms.
 In recent years, management consulting firms actively recruit top graduates from Ivy League universities, Rhodes Scholars, and students from top MBA programs.

 In more recent times, traditional management consulting firms have had to face increasing challenges from disruptive online marketplaces that are aiming to cater to the increasing number of freelance management consulting professionals.